 The women's winner was Tracy Nist, 26, of Tampa, and the top female master was Feather Hicks, 47, of Okahumpka.
 Other winners included Melissa Gelineau, Nola Calkins, Kathy Morgan, Jessica Mundie, and Ralph Perry, all of the St. Pete Mad Dogs Triathlon Club.
 Series winners in the relay division were Sister Act (Brianne and Shana Harrington) of St. Petersburg, and Team Vision Cable (Joe Kline and David Bjelland) of Clearwater.

 Winner of the series' fat-tire division was Jason Sak of Orlando.
 Wade Gunther, 35, of Tampa won the competitive Clydesdale division and now will concentrate his training on the St. Anthony's Triathlon in St. Petersburg and the Florida State Time Trial Championships in Naples this summer.

-Meek & Mighty Mini Tri: Pools and cycling-running routes already are full of adult competitors getting ready for the St. Anthony's Triathlon on Sunday, April 24.
-Now there's something for kids ages 7 and up _ the Meek & Mighty Mini Tri 1994 on Saturday, April 23, at North Shore Pool in St. Petersburg.
+Meek & Mighty Mini Tri: Pools and cycling-running routes already are full of adults getting ready for the St. Anthony's Triathlon on April 24.
+Now there's something for kids 7 and up _ the Meek & Mighty Mini Tri 1994 on April 23 at North Shore Pool in St. Petersburg.

 The Meek & Mighty offers competition in three divisions: adults 15 and older, kids 11-14, and kids 7-10.
 Race distances will be 1.2-mile run, 5.4-mile bike, and 200-yard swim.